viernes, 1 de diciembre de 1989

 nuevos trinos se oirán a tu regreso!"

-You hear the trill in the mornings
+You hear the trills in the morning

-of the birds, but in my inheritance
+of the birds, but in my dwelling

-It is your voice that I feel exorbitant
+it is your voice that overwhelms me

-In my dark and absorbing loneliness.
+in my dark and consuming solitude.

-our naughty hands with cruelty?
+our mischievous hands with cruelty?

-the backwater can you of our age?
+the calm backwater of our age?

-Will you return with the nights already serene?
+Will you return with the nights serene?

 Will you return like the sea to the sands?